JungleComputing/ipl/docs/README-bin.txt

 System-specific notes

+Linux, Solaris, other Unix systems
+    Install a recent Java SDK, at least 1.4, and set the JAVA_HOME environment variable to the location where it is installed, for example
+        export JAVA_HOME=/usr/local/java/jdk1.4
+    or
+        set JAVA_HOME=/usr/local/java/jdk1.4
+    for CSH users.
+    It is probably best to add this to your .bash_profile, .profile, or .cshrc file (whichever gets executed when you log in to your system).

 Mac OS X
     Set the environment variable JAVA_HOME to "/Library/Java/Home".
     You are required to install the Java SDK.
+See the Linux notes on how to set environment variables.

 Windows 2000, Windows XP
     Install a recent Java SDK, at least 1.4, and preferably 1.5, because